darkrenaissance/darkfi/doc/src/testnet/token.md

 ```

 Now the transaction should be published to the network.
 If you have
-an active block subscription (which you can do with `drk subscribe blocks`),
+an active block subscription (which you can do with `drk subscribe`),
 then when the transaction is finalized, your wallet should have your
 new tokens listed when you request to see the balance.